syncfusion-content/javascript-docs/js/OlapClient/Localization.md

 title: Localization
 description: localization
 platform: js
-control: OLAP Client
+control: OlapClient
 documentation: ug
 ---

 # Localization

 Localization is the**process of customizing the UI** (User Interface) as locale-specific, in order to display regional data.
 Using this feature, data can be displayed in a specific language and culture, of a particular country or region.
-The **JavaScript OLAP Client** control provides inherent support to localize its **UI**.
+The **JavaScript OlapClient** control provides inherent support to localize its **UI**.

 The following table lists the default English localization User Interface based on French culture.